NHLI-Respiratory-Epi/drug-codelist-creation/README.md

       As you can see above, since the search structure was based on both fixed combination status (single, dual, triple) and active ingredient (LABA, LAMA, ICS), one might be left with overlapping codes across the three sets.<details>

 - **4b) Tag overlapping codes across ontological sections, for clinician and/or epidemiologist**
-    - Proactively place permanent tags on codes drugs that overlap in other ontological sections
+    - Place permanent tags on codes for drugs that overlap in other ontology sections
-      <details><summary><i>What is overlap?</i> [Click to expand]</summary>When one code corresponds to a fixed combination drug consisting of two drug classes (ie, mechanisms of action) such that it resides in multiple ontological sections (and therefore resides or could pertain to a different codelist).
-For example, *hydrochlorothiazide/captopril* is a single drug including both *diuretic* and *Renin-angiotensin-aldosterone system* (RAAS) chemical components (resides in both BNF Ch.
-2.2 for diuretics and Ch.
-2.5 for RAAS respectively) </details>

-    - So we write code to automate re-sorting process to make those tags
+    - Re-sort to make those sections separate
-      - To do this, we define chemical suffixes for the tags for efficiency e.g., “*azide*” for diuretics, or “*pril*” for angiotensin-converting enzyme (ACE) inhibitors and angiotensin receptor blockers (ARBs) **✱**
+    - Define chemical suffixes for the tags for efficiency e.g., “*azide*” for diuretics, or “*pril*” for angiotensin-converting enzyme (ACE) inhibitors and angiotensin receptor blockers (ARBs) **✱**
     - This step helps the codelist stay modifiable, for:
   		<details><summary><i>Analysis stage</i> [Click to expand]</summary>If you have drug covariates, overlaps in class could present collinearity so you may exclude certain drug codes with overlap.
 (This depends on the size and nature of the codelist itself) </details>
   		<details><summary><i>Adaptation stage</i> [Click to expand]</summary>You might use these tags to adapt your codelist.
 Maybe you only care about single certain mechanism of action, and/or that drug is contraindicated in your study cohort and it doesn't make sense to include it. </details>